KaiWangCanada/DeveloperChallenge/README.md

 - [ ] Your coding style!
 Show us how you like to write your code
 - [ ] Architecture, how you've structured your code
 - [ ] Principles, how you belive code should be written

+### When you're done...

+ZIP your completed Project and email it to your Paytm contact OR directly to us at: christopher.larsen@paytmlabs.com If you want to just send a link to your own repo, that's fine too!

 Have fun!